-This has occurred in response to the Migrant Works Taskforce Report released earlier this year.
+This has occurred in response to the Migrant Works Taskforce Report released in 2019.
 In principle, the Government has accepted the recommendations outlined in the report, including criminal penalties for employers involved in the underpayments.

 If implemented, these recommendations will obviously have extreme implications for employers and their directors.
 It’s important to note that directors ordinarily cannot seek indemnification from their companies if they are involved in criminal offences, this means it will come out of the director’s own pocket.

 Given the increasing heat being placed on directors and business owners, it is important for you to understand the legal requirements and put in place compliance systems so that employees are being paid their legal wages and entitlements.